-Summary of the comments/issues raised on the SA Scoping Report and the Council's response
+Summary of the Comments/Issues Raised on the SA Scoping Report and the Councils Response

-The following table summarises the main issues raised during the consultation on the SA Scoping Report, sets out the Council's response and, where appropriate, identifies how those issues have been addressed.
+During the consultation period external organisations responded with representations/comments in relation to the Sustainability Appraisal Scoping Report.
+The consultation statement summarises the main issues raised, sets out the Council's response and, where appropriate, identifies how those issues have been addressed in the final Sustainability Appraisal Scoping Report.